 Variations in ground water levels between boreholes reflect the installation depths of piezometers in key strata of contrasting hydrogeological character.
-Ground water data has indicated that potentially significant ground water pressures exist landward of the headscarp which are likely to worsen ground movement and potential failure of Knipe Point headlands.
-However, since December 2010 groundwater levels are recorded as reduced by up to 310 mm in piezometers at the base of the cliffs complex and, 150 mm in BH 01 at the top of the cliffs of Knipe Point headland.
+Ground water data has indicated that potentially significant ground water pressures exist landward of the headscarp which are likely to contribute to ground movements and potential failure of Knipe Point headlands.
+However, since June 2011 groundwater levels have increased by 10 mm in piezometers at the base of the cliffs complex (BH5 and 6) and reduced by 970 mm in BH01 located at the top of the cliffs of Knipe Point Headland.

 Knipe Point headscarp has previously been the most active in terms of cliff recession rates which lead to the demolition of three properties in 2008 as the cliff edge receded landward.
-Since the start of monitoring in March 2010, this section of cliff headscarp has shown a cessation in cliff recession rates along this most active section which is covered by monitoring points H04 to H10b.
+However, since the start of monitoring in March 2010, this section of cliff headscarp has shown a cessation in cliff recession rates along the most active section which is covered by monitoring points H04 to H10b.
 Total recession rates (from December 2010 to June 2011) measured from these monitoring points has been recorded in the order of 30 mm to 2200 mm.
-Currently a lesser loss of land was recorded at H07, this section of the headland has previously displayed surface tension cracking with potential block detachment that is reported in National Trust (Halcrow) Report No. 10, (SBC records, issued 18th December 2009).
+Since December 2011 up to June 2012 this section of cliff has displayed further cliff recession of magnitudes of 30 mm to 40 mm.
+Road pins have been emplaced in order to mark the shear edge, although in places the cliff is actually heavily undercut to >500 mm.
+This section of the headland has previously displayed surface tension cracking with potential block detachment which was reported in National Trust (Halcrow) Report No. 10, (SBC records, issued 18th December 2009).
 Surface tension cracks continue to develop with the increased potential of headland loss and block detachment.
 The greater loss of land at H06 relates to a section of the headland affected by a mid-slope landslip.
-While there are no longer any structures threatened by cliff recession, the unstable and unpredictable condition of these cliffs still pose a danger to the residents of this community.
+While at present there are no longer any structures threatened by cliff recession, the unstable and unpredictable condition of these cliffs still poses a danger to the residents of this community.

 During a survey carried out in April 2010 a 'fresh' mudslide with failure run-out and rafted trees was observed on the slopes of Knipe Point immediately below monitoring point H06.
-During the site monitoring of December 2010, this mudslide was observed to have developed further and was approximately 10 metres below cliff crest level and extending further down the slopes (Plate 11, Appendix J).
+During the site monitoring of December 2010, this mudslide was observed to have developed further and was approximately 10 metres below cliff crest level and extending further down the slopes.
 Ground water seepages were observed to be active (free flowing ground water was observed) from this point in the slope and continue to be coincident with the mudslide.
 Immediately above the mudslide on the slope crest, an area of increasing instability continues to develop which may be unconnected to the mudslide phenomenon.
 Tension cracks visible at the surface are developing parallel to garden fencing and properties around the promontory at H06 (first detailed above in Halcrow report No. 10).
-The continued development and extension of these cracks will lead to block detachment and localised cliff recession.
+The continued development and extension of these cracks will eventually lead to block detachment and localised cliff recession.
 It is considered that this immediate area is unstable and unsafe to walk near.
+Despite the presence of road pins and warning tape, the cliff edge is heavily undermined in places.
+We would therefore recommend that the existing road pins and red & white bunting tape be moved inland a further metre from their current position and replaced with a more robust barrier with warning signs, along the cliff edge between survey pins H06 and H11.